Accessing KU Libraries Online Resources

 - From off-campus or from the residence halls, scholarship halls, and on-campus apartments, the KU Libraries' proxy server will provide access to resources via a login.
 You will be prompted to enter KU Online ID and password.

 For some KU resources, IT offers a Virtual Private Network (VPN) called KU Anywhere for off-campus access.
 In most cases only provides access to resources hosted on the KU network.
 Because most of the libraries' databases, journals, and online resources are provided by publishers external to KU, the VPN will not provide off-campus access to these resources.
 Links using the Libraries proxy server prefix should be created instead.

 To more seamlessly access KU Libraries subscription resources from Google Scholar, you will need to let Google know you are affiliated with KU.
 When you do, Google Scholar will show "Get at KU" links in your search results that provide access to KU subscription resources.
-From a on campus device, this should happen automatically.
+From an on-campus device, this should happen automatically.
 From off campus, there are two methods:

 1. Add the University of Kansas Libraries in the "Library links" section of your Google Scholar Settings

-To manage the "Library links" secttings for in Google Scholar Settings, visit this URL:
+To manage the "Library links" settings for in Google Scholar Settings, visit this URL:

 Select "University of Kansas Libraries Get at KU" and save your settings.